 You put a lot of time and effort into your direct mail marketing campaigns.
 Naturally, you want to know if your strategy succeeded or failed.
 You want to know the results.
 How many people received it?
 Do you know how many responded to it?
 How many placed an order for your product or service?
-That’s where direct mail marketing metrics can help—provided you know what figures to look for and how to measure them.
+That’s where direct mail marketing metrics can help—provided you know what figures to look for and how to measure direct mail success.

 The information you find can have a significant impact on your next direct mail marketing campaign.
 What you learn today will help you achieve more tomorrow.
 Here are the four direct mail marketing metrics that matter most and how you can use them to your advantage.

-1. Response Rate
+1. Tracking Direct Mail Response Rate

 The response rate is the percentage of people on your mailing list who respond to your direct mail campaign.
 According to the Association of National Advertisers, the average response rate for a “house list” is around 9%.
 If you rent a list, on the other hand, you can expect around a 5% response rate.
 Naturally, your results will vary depending on a variety of factors, including the type of product or service you’re selling.